 This salad promises to be refreshing, simple yet sophisticated and downright delicious.

-Enjoy this hearty red and green Christmas themed Keto Chicken Salad with avocado herb dressing that is easy to prepare with a little bit of fun.
+Enjoy this hearty low carb chicken salad with avocado herb dressing that is easy to prepare with a little bit of fun.

 Add some plump raspberries, peppery radishes and buttery macadamia nuts for a delicious recipe!